Map of Israel

 |48 A.D. |

-Herod of Chalcis, the grandson of Herod the Great and brother of Herod Agrippa I, dies.
+Herod of Chalcis, brother of Agrippa I, dies.
 He was tetrarch of Chalcis (a kingdom north of Judea) for an unknown period of time.
-Herod Agrippa II is made king of Chalcis and rules until 53 A.D.
+Agrippa II is made king of Chalcis and rules until 53 A.D.
 He is the last king in the Herodian dynasty of rule.

-Work on Jerusalem's second temple (also known as Herod's temple) is finally completed.
+Work on Jerusalem's second temple is finally completed.

 |70 A.D. |